 Program effectiveness and proper tracking/reporting will also be reviewed.
-A request for any materials, pamphlets, or memoranda that the property has or distributes to residents for verification of numbers reported, as well as copies of Memorandum of Understanding or Contracts that a property may have with external agencies that support their programming during this time frame.
-Owners will be encouraged to provide community space to interested agency's willing to provide on-site resident services.
+To determine if a property is in compliance with Resident Service requirements, TSAHC will review materials, pamphlets, or memoranda that the property has or distributes to residents, as well as any Memorandum of Understanding or Contracts that a property may have with external agencies.
+Owners are encouraged to provide community space to interested agency's willing to provide on-site resident services.